Instamrkt/slate/source/includes/_websocket_api_calls_betting_pools.md

 Events of higher levels resolve also pools for events of lower levels.
 E.g., an event "goal" for target "brazil:9", will resolve all pools opened for "goal" containing "brazil:9" **and** "brazil" in its targets.

 Pool resolution in turn will cause sending out a bet_pool_resolved message, also described below.
+It also sends out a new balance message to all users participating in a pool.

 ### Operation code